 by Erika Townsend

-With it now being a season of rebirth, link we wait to see if the old adage is correct that April showers bring May flowers.
-Though many of us can appreciate a mid-afternoon shower, viagra downpours that span days can be taxing.
+With it now being a season of rebirth, we wait to see if the old adage is correct that April showers bring May flowers.
+Though many of us can appreciate a mid-afternoon shower, downpours that span days can be taxing.
 If our favorite meteorologist is having a good day he can predict major storms, but even the best of us can’t predict some of the storms brewing in our relationships.

 There are of course major predictors such as physical or emotional abuse that require immediate attention.
 However, some of the other issues in our relationships can be more subtle.
 The complexity and diversity of relationships can be misleading and what spells the end for one couple may be just a hurdle for another.
 It is important that you have a clear understanding of what is right for you.
 When you begin to feel uncomfortable in your relationship, that might be a sign to delve deeper.